AlexGCbn/CI_PP5_StarDesk/README.md

 14. Click deploy to deploy your application to Heroku for the first time

 # Credits
-The app was created by relying on Code Institute's Django Blog walkthrough app, so a big thanks for that!
+The app was created by relying on Code Institute's Boutique Ado walkthrough app, so a big thanks for that!
+A lot of the code is taken from there.
+The product images and information were all taken from Amazon.

-<br>I would also like to thank my mentor, Mo Shami, for his continued support and encouragement through my course!
+<br>A big thank you to my mentor, Mo Shami, for always being positive and encouraging me to do better!
+He has been a wonderful mentor that provided great guidance throughout my course.